greenfieldcapital-labs/mci/README.md

 **Click the badge above to run the interactive example in your browser - no installation required!**

+*Note: A Google account is required to run notebooks in Colab.*

 The notebook includes:
 - Quick demo with synthetic data
 - Hyperparameter optimization with Optuna